International Day of Rural Women – 15 October 2023

-The International Day of Rural Women was created in 1995 by Civil society organizations at the Fourth World Conference on Women in Beijing and was declared an official UN Day in 2007 by the UN General Assembly.
-WWSF took the lead in mobilizing governments around the world and fundraised for the campaign.
+The International Day of Rural Women was created in 1995 by WWSF in partnership with Civil society organizations at the Fourth World Conference on Women in Beijing and was declared an official UN Day in 2007 by the UN General Assembly.
+WWSF took the lead in mobilizing governments around the world and fundraised for the development the 15 O October campaign program.

 - Mobilizing relevant NGOs and grassroots women’s groups, organizations, networks and international institutions, as well as the media, to commemorate the Day and celebrate Rural Women Leaders and their communities around the world.